awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

  The PostgreSQL log on the Read Replica shows when Amazon RDS is recovering a Read Replica that is this state by replaying archived WAL files\.

 ```
 2014-11-07 19:01:10 UTC::@:[23180]:DEBUG:  switched WAL source from archive to stream after failure
 2014-11-07 19:01:10 UTC::@:[11575]:LOG:  started streaming WAL from primary at 1A/D3000000 on timeline 1
 2014-11-07 19:01:10 UTC::@:[11575]:FATAL:  could not receive data from WAL stream: ERROR:  requested WAL segment 000000010000001A000000D3 has already been removed
 2014-11-07 19:01:10 UTC::@:[23180]:DEBUG:  could not restore file "00000002.history" from archive: return code 0
 2014-11-07 19:01:15 UTC::@:[23180]:DEBUG:  switched WAL source from stream to archive after failure recovering 000000010000001A000000D3
 2014-11-07 19:01:16 UTC::@:[23180]:LOG:  restored log file "000000010000001A000000D3" from archive
 ```

  After a certain amount of time, Amazon RDS replays enough archived WAL files on the replica to catch up and allow the Read Replica to begin streaming again\.
 At this point, PostgreSQL resumes streaming and writes a similar line to the following to the log file\.

 ```

-  2014-11-07 19:41:36 UTC::@:[24714]:LOG:  started streaming WAL from primary at 1B/B6000000
-      on timeline 1
+2014-11-07 19:41:36 UTC::@:[24714]:LOG:  started streaming WAL from primary at 1B/B6000000 on timeline 1
 ```

 You can determine how many WAL files you should keep by looking at the checkpoint information in the log\.
 The PostgreSQL log shows the following information at each checkpoint\.
 By looking at the "\# recycled" transaction log files of these log statements, you can understand how many transaction files will be recycled during a time range and use this information to tune the `wal_keep_segments` parameter\.

 ```

-  2014-11-07 19:59:35 UTC::@:[26820]:LOG:  checkpoint complete: wrote 376 buffers (0.2%); 0
-      transaction log file(s) added, 0 removed, 1 recycled; write=35.681 s, sync=0.013 s,
-      total=35.703 s; sync files=10, longest=0.013 s, average=0.001 s
+2014-11-07 19:59:35 UTC::@:[26820]:LOG:  checkpoint complete: wrote 376 buffers (0.2%); 0 transaction log file(s) added, 0 removed, 1 recycled; write=35.681 s, sync=0.013 s,total=35.703 s; sync files=10, longest=0.013 s, average=0.001 s
 ```

 For example, suppose that the PostgreSQL log shows that 35 files are recycled from the "checkpoint completed" log statements within a 5\-minute time frame\.
 In that case, we know that with this usage pattern a Read Replica relies on 35 transaction files in five minutes\.
 A Read Replica can't survive five minutes in a nonstreaming state if the source DB instance is set to the default `wal_keep_segments` parameter value of 32\.

 ### Troubleshooting PostgreSQL Read Replica Problems Across AWS Regions<a name="USER_ReadRepl.TroubleshootingPostgreSQL.AcrossRegions"></a>

-PostgreSQL \(versions 9\.4\.7 and 9\.5\.2 exclusively\) uses physical replication slots to manage Write Ahead Log \(WAL\) retention on the source DB instance\.
+Versions 9\.4\.7 and later minor releases, 9\.5\.2 and later minor releases, 9\.6, and 10 of PostgreSQL use physical replication slots to manage Write Ahead Log \(WAL\) retention on the source DB instance\.
 For each cross\-region Read Replica instance, Amazon RDS creates and associates a physical replication slot\.
 You can use two Amazon CloudWatch metrics, `Oldest Replication Slot Lag` and `Transaction Logs Disk Usage`, to see how far behind the most lagging replica is in terms of WAL data received and to see how much storage is being used for WAL data\.
 The `Transaction Logs Disk Usage` value can substantially increase when a cross\-region Read Replica is lagging significantly\.

 If the workload on your DB instance generates a large amount of WAL data, you might need to change the DB instance class of your source DB instance and Read Replica\.
 In that case, you change it to one with high \(10 Gbps\) network performance for the replica to keep up\.
 The Amazon CloudWatch metric `Transaction Logs Generation` can help you understand the rate at which your workload is generating WAL data\.